ogeno/clipmenu-im/README.md

 ### TODO:

-- removing duplicate of currently selected entry somtimes deletes both files (in progress, urgent)
+- sometimes (quick successive 'copying' of the same entry to the clipboard?) entry is deleted from history together with its duplicate (in progress, urgent)
 - use pure `bash`, remove all unnecessary calls to external tools (in progress, not urgent)
 - some dmenu "skinning" depending on what we are doing (copy/delete) (in progress, not urgent)
 - purging history by sending SIGHUP to `clipmenud` seems more 'standard' (in progress, not urgent)